rubencaro/bottler/README.md

 ## What

-Four main tools, that can be used separately:
+Several tools that can be used separately:

 * __release__: generate `tar.gz` files with your app and its dependencies (not including the whole `erts` by now).